 got into the heart of Mexico with their armies the day will be decided on now.”

 The arguments may have been “without cause” to Duncan, but the outcomes meant a great deal to some people, particularly those enduring slavery.
-And, of course, the newly acquired territories did take quite a bit of regulation and caused quite a bit of contention that would continue for decades.
+And, of course, the newly acquired territories did take quite a bit of regulation and caused quite a bit of contention over slavery that would continue for decades.
 The war resulted in the Mexican Cession giving the United States what became the states of California, Nevada, and Utah as well as parts of today’s Arizona, New Mexico, Colorado and Wyoming.

 In July of 1847, Duncan Calhoun writes again about politics. he explains that he has little to do with the “Electionearing” going on in his area of Louisiana.
 Evidently, it does not seem to matter what the candidate stands for so much as Duncan’s own interpretation of the candidate’s character that makes him decide his vote.